 Le Breton and Salaniè (2003) analyze a common agency problem with asymmetric information on agent's preferences.
-They show that equilibria can be inefficient even in the case that there is only one player in each interest group.
-If there are multiple players in each interest group, then the failure in internalizing the benefits of contributions within the group makes contributions even less.
+They show that equilibria can be inefficient even in the case that there is only one player in each interest group.9 If there are multiple players in each interest group, then the failure in internalizing the benefits of contributions within the group makes contributions even less.
 In this sense, Le Breton and Salaniè (2003) generate free-riding incentives under compulsory lobby participation.
-In contrast, we generate "free-riding" is an obvious way by introducing participation decisions.
+In contrast, we generate "free-riding" is a more obvious way by introducing participation decisions.

-8A free trade agreement abandons trade barriers of the two countries.
+$^{^{8}}$ A free trade agreement abandons trade barriers of the two countries.
 Exporting firms prefer a free trade agreement, while import competing firms prefer a protection policy.

-9Laussel and Le Breton (1998) analyze public good case when the agent must sign a contract of participation when all contribution schemes are proposed before knowing her cost type (then Nature plays and the agent chooses an agenda).
-They show that all equilibria are efficient, and there is no free-riding incentive.
+9Laussel and Le Breton (1998) analyze public good case when the agent must sign a contract of participation when all contribution schemes are proposed before knowing

 The environment without conflict of interests can be regarded as a public good provision problem.
 Groves and Ledyard (1977), Hurwicz (1979), and Walker (1981) showed that efficient public good provision can be achieved despite of Samuelson's pessimism (1954).
 However, they all assume that players must participate in the game.
 Saijo and Yamato (1999) considered voluntary participation game of public good provision by constructing a two stage game (participation, and public good provision).
 Negative results for efficiency due to free-riding incentives.
 Shinohara (2003) considers coalitionproof Nash equilibrium in the voluntary participation game by Saijo and Yamato (1999) with the Lindahl mechanism in the second stage.
 He shows that there can be multiple coalition-proof Nash equilibria with different sets of players participating in the mechanism in heterogenous player case.
 One of our results exhibits the same result but with a common agency game in the second stage (thus, payoffs are not fixed unlike in Shinohara, 2003).
 Such a voluntary public good provision problem can idealize the case of no conflict of interests.
-Maruta and Okada (2005) analyze a similar sort of heterogeneous agent binary public good provision game with evolutionary stability (see also Palfrey and Rosenthal, 1984).10
+Maruta and Okada (2005) analyze a similar sort of heterogeneous agent binary public good provision game with evolutionary stability (see also Palfrey and Rosenthal, 1984).10 her cost type (then Nature plays and the agent chooses an agenda).
+They show that all equilibria are efficient, and there is no free-riding incentive.